wandyezj/coding_practice/typescript-definition-language/README.md

 Provide support for automatic test stub generation.

-* Tests are the definition of the API contract.
-* Tests are documentation of the API contract.
-* Tests are the enforcement of the API contract.
+* Allow tests to be the definition, documentation, and enforcement of the API contract.
 * Tests are ideally defined once and translated to other languages allowing each implementation to have the same test coverage.

 ### Maintainability

 * Detect changes in API surface.
+    * Allow automatic versioning
+    * Mitigate the risk of unintentional compatibility regressions.

 * Provide support for marking APIs as:
     * Public
         * All APIs are public by default.